glassala/divisors/divisors/4_modulo.md

 43. Addition over $\mathbb{Z}$ is an abelian group.
 Every positive integer $n$ has a corresponding negative integer $-n$ (and vice versa) which serves as its *additive inverse.*
 44. $0$ is its own inverse, because it is the additive identity, and it follows from the definition of an identity of a group that a two-sided identity element is always its own inverse.
 45. If a set has elements without inverses w/r/t an operation, but retains closure, associativity, and an identity element, then that set and operation form a *monoid* as opposed to a group.
-46. Multiplication over $\mathbb{Z}$ is a monoid and *not* a group, because non-unit integers do not have other integers as multiplicative inverses.
+46. Multiplication over $\mathbb{Z}$ is a monoid and *not* a group, because non-unit integers do not have other integers as multiplicative inverses in the confines of this set.
 47. For any modulus $m$, any element $n$ of $\mathbb{Z}/m\mathbb{Z}$ has a corresponding element $k = m - n$ such that $n + k \equiv 0 \pmod m$, so an additive inverse is always present.
 48. From the clock perspective, this is expressed in the notion that whatever hour it is, there is always some number of hours one can wait until the day ends.
 49. From the clock perspective, the more "highly composite" a modulus $m$ is, i.e. the more divisors it has relative to its size, the better it is for convenient time-keeping.